-PI101 INTRODUCTION TO PHILOSOPHY
+PI101 INTRODUCTION TO PHILOSOPHY Credits: 3

 This course will review the great philosophical traditions surrounding the eternal questions concerning nature and the human condition.
-Students will analyze the great philosophies from Asia and the West in efforts to understand knowledge, reason, and faith.
+Students will learn to analyze the great philosophies from Asia and the West in efforts to understand knowledge, reason, and faith.
 Introduction to Philosophy will challenge students to become more active and engaged ethical citizens by working with the community.

-- Compare and contrast philosophical schools of thought. - 2.
+- 1. Compare and contrast philosophical schools of thought. - 2.
 Explain why a philosophical problem is significant. - 3.
-Formulate primary philosophical text addressing a philosophical problem.
+Utilize primary philosophical text to address a philosophical problem. - 4.
+Construct a written exposition defending a philosophical position.